Jonathan-M-Wilson/Whether-Sweater/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To use Wether Sweater locally, you can fork or clone [this](https://github.com/Jonathan-M-Wilson/Whether-Sweater) repo.
+To use Whether Sweater locally, you can fork or clone [this](https://github.com/Jonathan-M-Wilson/Whether-Sweater) repo.

 ### Configuration